postmanlabs/secret-scanner-postman-api/README.md

 > This code is part of a blog post and is **not** actively maintained by Postman.

 A command line utility to manage Postman's [Secret Scanner](https://learning.postman.com/docs/administration/managing-your-team/secret-scanner) entries using the Postman API.
+This code demonstrates how to use the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/collection/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a) to list and resolve exposed secrets in a specific workspace.

 ## Purpose

-This code demonstrates how to use the [Postman API](https://www.postman.com/postman/workspace/postman-public-workspace/collection/12959542-c8142d51-e97c-46b6-bd77-52bb66712c9a) to list and resolve exposed secrets in a specific workspace.

-The goal of this repository is to demonstrate how you can use Postman's [Secret Scanner](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-129b53d2-77f7-4593-89d5-a5a600e9d80f) endpoints to list exposed secrets in a workspace and optionally resolve them in batches, instead of using the UI and manually resolving each exposed secret.
+The code in this repository demonstrates how to use Postman's [Secret Scanner](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-129b53d2-77f7-4593-89d5-a5a600e9d80f) endpoints to programmatically list a workspace's exposed secrets and resolve them in batches.

 To do this, we created a [small Postman API wrapper](api/apiClient.js) that enables users to list and resolve secrets in a workspace.
 We also created the [postmanSecretScannerAPI.js](postmanSecretScannerAPI.js) JavaScript file that can be executed as a shell script.

+### Getting started

-> **NOTE:** You need a valid [Postman API key](https://learning.postman.com/docs/developer/postman-api/authentication/) saved in an environment variable called `POSTMAN_API_KEY` to execute the command.
+You will need a valid [Postman API key](https://learning.postman.com/docs/developer/postman-api/authentication/) saved as an environment variable called `POSTMAN_API_KEY` to execute the command.
+Once you have your key, run the following command:

 ```shell
 export POSTMAN_API_KEY=PMAK_your_key